QASTAnet: A DNN-based Quality Metric for Spatial Audio: Evaluation

 \subsection{Baselines}

 We consider metrics that predict overall audio quality from spatialized sounds for which the code is available.
 We retain the Ambiqual~\cite{narbutt_ambiqual_2020} and eMoBi-Q~\cite{eurich_computationally_2024} metrics.
 Ambiqual directly handles 3\textsuperscript{rd}-order ambisonic signals.
 The RMSE requires comparing two distributions on the same scale, but Ambiqual LA and LQ are not natively between 0 and 100.
 Following results figures in~\cite{narbutt_ambiqual_2020}, we apply a linear scaling by $\frac{100}{0.3}$ for LA and 100 for LQ.
 Since eMoBi-Q processes binaural signals, we must binauralize the ambisonic signals beforehand.
-To do this, we use filters obtained with the MagLS method~\cite{schorkhuber_binaural_2018} and Head-Related Transfer Functions (HRTFs) measured in anechoic room.
+To do this, we use the aforementioned HOA2bin filters.